 S + P

-// Put all ingredients into a small food processor and whir together for a few seconds until everything is chopped finely and combined.
+// Put all ingredients into a small food processor and whir together until everything is chopped finely and combined.
 Season to taste.
 Stash in the fridge.
 This keeps for about a week.

 Cod potato cakes